yukisato/roadmappj-task-tracker/README.md

 ## Testability is low, importance is low

+- [x] create ./bin/task-cli to run the command
 - [ ] accept cli arguments and invoke relateed subcommand function
 - [ ] `list()` filters tasks with the given status, then pass it to `display()`
 - [ ] `display()` displays a given task